Bonus content: Cloud bill optimization checklist

 - Google Cloud supports tags for billing as well – they are called labels.
 Some GCP resources haven’t implemented the ability to label yet, but that gap will likely close soon.

 Each CSP approaches costs and billing differently.
-This only adds to the already complex task of manually keeping track of your resources, usage, and associated costs.
+This makes it even harder to keep track of your resources, how you use them, and how much they cost you by hand.

 4. Budgeting for the cloud

-Each cloud provider offers budgeting tools that help CFOs and their financial teams to restrict resources that can be used in a project in line with its budget.
+Each cloud provider offers budgeting tools that help CFOs and their financial teams to restrict resources that can be used in a project in line with its budget for better cloud cost management.

 But cloud budgets tend to overrun.
 Case in point?
 A Silicon Valley startup Milkie Way burned through $72k on testing Firebase + Cloud Run and almost went bankrupt.